Found search results for ""

 Once the DoD updates 48 CFR, it will be sent to the Office of Management and Budget (OMB) for approval and then published in the Federal Register.
 The rule becomes official 60 days after publication, so we're looking at the second quarter of 2025 for finalization.
 After both rules are in place, manufacturers will start seeing CMMC requirements pop up in DoD contract solicitations.

-As for FAR CUI, the Office of Information and Regulatory Affairs (ORIA) has yet to release the final proposed rule for public comment but the expectation is that it will be released by the end of 2024.
+As for FAR CUI, the Office of Information and Regulatory Affairs (ORIA) released the final proposed rule for public comment on January 15 with an expected 60 day comment period.

 As big world events change, focus could shift away from CMMC deadlines, but seeing as strong cybersecurity is a must today, a prolonged delay isn't likely.